aws-samples/amazon-fsx-workshop/fsx-lustre/workshop/7-bulk-load/README.md

 ```

-- After a few minutes the bulk load (hsm_restore) should stop.
+- The command will finish within seconds But it may take a few minutes for the bulk load (hsm_restore) to stop.

 - Verify the state of the .tif files by running the command below.
 - Are they how many are loaded vs. how many are "released"?